 The term “big data” refers to increasingly complex, massive data stores that can’t be effectively processed using traditional methods.
 In manufacturing, big data can refer to information collected from a variety of sources including machine sensor data, quality assurance information, data from suppliers, production output, maintenance, financial information, and basically any other measurable process that goes into modern manufacturing.

 There’s a reason manufacturers are collecting such vast swathes of data about anything and everything.
 Big data can be processed and refined into business insights that can fuel massive financial growth, customer retention, savings on maintenance, warehousing, and unexpected downtime, and more.

-Using the power of big data, manufacturers are more easily able to add efficiency and productivity to their businesses while knowing that the moves they make are calculated and based on accurate data.
+Using the power of big data and manufacturing analytics, manufacturers are more easily able to add efficiency and productivity to their businesses while knowing that the moves they make are calculated and based on accurate data.
 This adds not only a boost to the probability of success, but also confidence in the ideas that are implemented.

 The answer to this question is two-fold.
 To make increasingly complex decisions and gain deeper insights, manufacturers are relying more and more on data from a variety of sources.
 As more data is collected from the shop floor and transformed into usable reports, data-driven decisions can be made that were simply not possible before.

 Another reason the use of data is growing in the manufacturing industry is because it’s easier to access.
 The barrier to entry for implementing IIoT devices and smart factory equipment is at a historical low.
 Manufacturers can easily and affordably measure many aspects of their business, both in terms of data capture and data warehousing and storage.
 For example, with MachineMetrics, manufacturers can deploy plug-and-play solutions to provide immediate visibility into shop floor performance.